smsharma/symplectic-flows/README.md

 Experimental implementation of a normalizing flow that uses (reversible) symplectic integration to define the transformation.
 The time-dependent potential is optimized to pull back data points into the base distribution.
 This is described in [demo.ipynb](demo.ipynb).

 The flow is not particularly expressive, and is mainly intended to be pedagogical.
+However, it does seem to work well when the canonical coordinates have a natural physical interpretation.

 ## Hamiltonian dynamics and canonical coordinates